 I don’t know if you guys are ready for this Three Chili Short Rib Chili – this is next level stuff.
 We’re making our own chili sauce and we’re adding dark beer and chocolate to this Short Rib Chili!
 It’s rich, smokey, sweet, and just a little spicy.
 I thought you might want to make this for Game Day to share with your friends so I’m adding this to my (sadly neglected) Eat Up!
 Kitchen – 2017 Game Day Snacks!

 We’re going to tackle this in… heh, ‘tackle’, this in four steps.
 Rehydrate the chilis, blend the homemade chili sauce, butcher and brown the boneless short ribs, and stew the chili.
 There’s nothing difficult about this recipe aside from acquiring some dried chilis.
-If you want to bypass all the awesome photos I took, you can Jump to Recipe.

 The first thing we’re going to do is rehydrate our chilis.
 We’ll need three bowls to hold the chilis as they rehydrate in steeping hot water for at least 2 hours (I did mine overnight).
 Add just enough water to cover the chilis then place something on top of them so they don’t float to the top.
 After a couple hours, the chilis should be limp and filled with water.
 Remove them from the water, remove the stems and seeds and chop them up.
 They’re going in the blender so you don’t have to get too crazy here.